medialesson/hugo-theme-event/README.md

 [Sessionize](https://sessionize.com/) into a Hugo website.
 It automatically creates various contents and offers the following features.

--   Event schedule
+-   Filterable Event schedule
--   Speaker overview
--   Session pages
+-   Session and speaker pages
--   Speaker pages
+-   Responsive design
--   Various CTA elements
+-   Multilingual
 -   Eye-catching home page with:
     -   Countdown
     -   Key figures